zatomos/KRAB/README.md

 You can use a free or paid hosted instance at https://supabase.com, which has a reasonable [privacy policy](https://supabase.com/privacy).
-If you'd rather self-host your own instance, you can do so by running the included scripts — see the [self-hosting guide](https://supabase.com/docs/guides/self-hosting) to learn more.
+If you'd rather self-host your own instance, you can do so by running the included scripts.
+> See the [Supabase self-hosting guide](https://supabase.com/docs/guides/self-hosting) to learn more.

 **Prerequisites:** a Linux server with [Docker](https://docs.docker.com/engine/install/) and the Docker Compose plugin.